markentier/markentier.tech/site/content/posts/2018/03/from-cobalt-to-gutenberg/index.md

 <!-- more -->

 While [cobalt][cobalt] is a pretty nice and easy static site generator written in Rust (in the vein of [Jekyll][jekyll], the famous tool used for GitHub pages), I struggled a bit.
 Especially that the stylesheet compilation is not enabled by default yet, but also other tiny annoyances or missing features played into that.
-I still want to stick with [Rust][rust] and the only other active option here is [gutenberg][gutenberg].
+I still want to stick with [Rust][rust] and the only other active option here is [<s>gutenberg</s>zola][gutenberg].
 But to be honest, this one also comes with its complications.

 **Cobalt** is your tool for a quick blog-like setup, because it supports the usual two different article types of (static) pages and blog posts. **Gutenberg** doesn't really have such distinction, and therefore you need to be more elaborate if you want to achieve the same.